Spinal services

 4 Potential risks or complications

-As with any surgery, there are potential risks and complications that you and your physician will discuss*.
+As with any surgery, there are potential risks and complications that you and Dr. Ferguson will discuss*.

 For this particular treatment, these may include: infection, nerve damage, blood loss, deep venous thrombosis or transient radiculopathy secondary to the bone graft (severe reaction to the bone graft substitute).
 There is also the risk that the bone graft will fail to fuse properly, a condition that may require additional surgery.